osg-htc/docs/docs/data/external-oasis-repos.md

 OASIS consists of keysigning infrastructure, a content distribution network (CDN), and a shared CVMFS repository that is hosted by the OSG.
 Many use cases will be covered by utilizing the [shared repository](update-oasis); this document covers how to install, configure, and host your own CVMFS _repository server_.
-This server will distribute software via OASIS, but be hosted and operated externally from the OSG project.
+This server will distribute software via OASIS, but will be hosted and operated externally from the OSG project.

 OASIS-based distribution and key signing is available to OSG VOs or repositories affiliated with an OSG VO.
 See the [policy page](https://opensciencegrid.github.io/technology/policy/external-oasis-repos/) for more information